-Norman Nicholson was born in 1914 and so I hope there will be many celebrations of his poetry and writing coming up.
-Apart from the two year bed rest he spent in a sanatorium, Norman lived his whole life in Millom, writing poems both about the fells and the ironworks.
+Norman Nicholson was born in 1914 and apart from the two year bed rest he spent in a sanatorium, Norman lived his whole life in Millom, writing poems both about the fells and the ironworks.

 His poems have a honesty and a sometimes shy, sometimes defiant, open handedness about them which makes them very appealing.